Marcus-Pearce/OsTicket-Prerequisites-Installation/README.md

 <p>
 <p>
   Remote into the VM and enable IIS in Windows.
 Turning on CGI and the remaining unchecked from Common HTTP Features.
+Then install all dependencies need for OsTicket and then install OsTicket
 </p>
 <br />